Furigana: Usage

-Many children's, shōnen and shōjo manga use furigana (again however, rarely on numerals).
+Many children's manga, shōnen and shōjo manga use furigana (again however, rarely on numerals).
 Shōnen and shōjo manga tend to have furigana for all non-numeric characters, while some manga (such as early volumes of Doraemon and other manga published by Shogakukan), may also ignore furigana on elementary-grade kanji or easy words.
 Seinen and josei manga ignores furigana most of the time, even on the names of the characters if they're common names, although some publishers may still routinely use furigana for the first mentions of important characters' names in a volume or chapter.
 There are also books with a phonetic guide (mainly in hiragana but sometimes in rōmaji) for Japanese learners, which may be bilingual or Japanese only.
 These are popular with foreigners wishing to master Japanese faster and enjoy reading Japanese short stories, novels or articles.

 Due to the small type used for furigana, for maximum readability, some manga publishers may use regular kana instead of small kana.
 For example, はっしん hasshin may be spelled はつしん *hatsushin instead.

 Some websites and tools exist which provide a phonetic guide for Japanese web pages (in hiragana, rōmaji or kiriru-moji); these are popular with both Japanese children and foreign Japanese learners.

 In works aimed at adult Japanese speakers, furigana may be used on a word written in uncommon kanji; in the mass media, they are generally used on words containing non-Jōyō kanji.

 Furigana commonly appear alongside kanji names and their romanizations on signs for railway stations, even if the pronunciation of the kanji is commonly known.
 Furigana also appear often on maps to show the pronunciation of unusual place names.

-Before the war, youths might arguably have been almost illiterate if not for furigana.
+Before the second world war, the Japanese youth might have arguably been almost illiterate, and unable to read texts containing high amounts of Kanji if not for furigana.